 Domestic Abuse Counselling Service

-Domestic abuse is a pattern of controlling and aggressive behaviours from one adult towards another within the context of an intimate relationship.
+Domestic abuse is a pattern of controlling and aggressive behaviours from one towards another within the context of an intimate relationship, these relationships can be with a partner, ex-partner, family member or carer.

 It can show itself as physical, psychological or emotional abuse.
-The violence and abuse can be actual or threatened and can happen once every so often or on a regular basis.
-It can happen to anyone, and in all kinds of relationships – heterosexual, lesbian, gay, bisexual and transgender (LGBT).
+The violence or abuse can be actual or threatened and can happen once every so often or on a regular basis.
+It can happen to anyone, and in all relationships – heterosexual, lesbian, gay, bisexual and transgender (LGBT).

 The service provided is confidential, free of charge and offered during term time only.